 Weight management is a healthy practice.
 Everyone should do it on a regular basis.
-There are tools available that can help everyone, including you, to stay on track of your health goals.
+There are tools available that can help everyone, including you, to stay on track with your health goals.

 Weight Management and Weight Loss